As an Amazon Associate I earn from qualifying purchases. See Full Disclosure Here

 Before you start consuming elderberry for its many benefits, it is really important to understand the potential cautions and side effects.

-The only part of the elderberry shrub that you can eat raw is the elderflowers. .
+The only part of the elderberry shrub that you can eat raw is the elderflowers.

-In fact, even if you do not fall into any of the categories mentioned, it is always a good idea to talk to your doctor before you starting taking elderberry for flu, colds or any of its other health benefits.
+In fact, even if you do not fall into any of the categories mentioned, it is always a good idea to talk to your doctor before you start taking elderberry for flu, colds or any of its other health benefits.

-Tips for Buying Elderberries
+Tips for Buying Commercial Elderberry Preparations

-Always buy the best quality – You definitely do not want to compromise on quality when buying elderberries.
+Always Buy the Best Quality – You definitely do not want to compromise on quality when buying elderberries.
 This does not necessarily mean the most expensive.
 Check out this 1lb pack of Organic Dried Elder Berries by Starwest Botanicals.
 That’s a lot you get for the price and 1 pound will last you a long time.